-- both the transferor and the transferee hold a VEET scheme registry account; - · the transferor is the current registered owner of the certificates; and - the transferor has complied with the requirements in clause 10.2.
+- both the transferor and the transferee hold a VEET scheme registry account; - the transferor is the current registered owner of the certificates; and - the transferor has complied with the requirements in clause 10.2.

-From 1 November 2023 certificates may be transferred by the owner of those certificates only to the holder of a VEET scheme registry account.
+Certificates may only be transferred by the owner of those certificates to the holder of a VEET scheme registry account.
 The transfer must be registered by the commission, and this requires that the commission be notified in accordance with clause 10.2.

-10.2.
-Electronic notification of transfer
+10.2 Electronic notification of transfer